-Where to go on a Rainy Day
+Where to Go on a Rainy Day

-Grand Lake Theater; New Parkway; Plank; The Terrace Room
+Grand Lake Theater; Plank; New Parkway

-The Grand Lake Theater, Jessie says, has “stood the test of time”; dating back to 1926, it still features a classic marquee, ornate decor and, every Friday and Saturday night, the musical stylings of a live organ player.
+The Grand Lake Theater, Jessie says, has “stood the test of time."
+Dating back to 1926, it still features a classic marquee, ornate decor and, every Friday and Saturday night, the musical stylings of a live organ player.
 Plus, Jessie notes, “its ticket prices are a bargain by today's standards.”